-The Chorus of Dutch National Opera plays an important role in La clemenza di Tito as ‘the people’.
+The chorus of MusicAeterna - that recently received the Opera Award for Best Chorus 2018 ! - plays an important role in La clemenza di Tito as ‘the people’.

 The orchestra of MusicAeterna, from the Opera and Ballet Theatre in Perm, is regarded as one of the most innovative ensembles specialising in authentic performance practices.
 After its foundation in 2004 by Teodor Currentzis, the ensemble rapidly gained recognition in Russia and abroad.
 MusicAeterna’s repertoire reaches beyond the borders of early music.
 The ensemble plays works from various periods, including music of the 20th century and works by living composers.
 MusicAeterna will be guesting for the first time with Dutch National Opera, in La clemenza di Tito.

 Team, Cast and Chorus